Code-Institute-Submissions/Milestone-Project-58/README.md

 #### This project was deployed to [Github Pages](https://github.com/gideongannaban/Milestone-Project-1) by following below procedure:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/gideongannaban/Milestone-Project-1)
-2. At the upper right of the Repository Page, locate the "Settings" Button.
+2. At the upper right corner of the Repository Page, click on the "Settings" Button.
 3. In the Settings Page, scroll down until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. The page should automatically refresh when you select the Master Branch.